It is thrilling to have a business that is self-sufficient and self-supporting, to get your business that way, pay attention to the details.

-As a business matures and grows more successful, it becomes self-supporting and instead of the entrepreneur putting money into the business, the business is able to give the entrepreneur money.
+As a business matures and grows more successful, it becomes self-supporting.
+Instead of the entrepreneur putting money into the business, the business is able to give the entrepreneur money.
 One important step in moving from a new business in need of cash infusions on a regular basis to mature a mature business that is able to support an entrepreneur, paying attention to the details.

 When running a business, there are a lot of details that one must pay attention to.
 A few of these details include:

-Employee turnover rates
+- Employee turnover rates

-Accounts receivable and payable
+- Accounts receivable and payable

-Cost of goods sold
+- Cost of goods sold

-Cash flow patterns
+- Cash flow patterns

 Most people have heard the expression, “the devil is in the details.”
 I do not know if that is true or not, but the success of your business is in the details.
 As an entrepreneur it is important to realize that you must work.
 Entrepreneurs must pay attention to what is going on in their businesses in order to succeed and grow.
 It may not be fun to pay attention to the details.

-So, sit down today at your office space and look at your business with the cold calculating eyes of an outsider.
+Sit down today at your office space and look at your business with the cold calculating eyes of an outsider.
 Look at all the details of your business.
 Which areas of your business need special attention?
 Which details tell you the business is doing well?
 Do any of the details show your business is in trouble?
 Look at the details and then take action based on what your study shows.